 I recently wrote about my 4-year old who only drinks milk from her straw sippy cup wondering when to give them up.
 A number of you mentioned you had no idea either.
 So I asked around, did some investigative work and discovered 5 important things parents need to know about starting, using and stopping sippy cups.

 1. Start them early: Babies usually start solids by the time they’re 6 months.
-This is also the time it is okay to introduce water and (diluted) juice.
+This is also the time it is okay to introduce sips of water and (diluted) juice.
 It’s a good idea to get a few starter sippy cups, with handles, lids and a hard spout, to get your child used to the idea that liquids (including milk) can come in something other than a bottle or breast.

 2. Use sippy cups wisely: Once your child is using a sippy cup you need to use them wisely.
 According Healthy Children, a website powered by the AAP, avoid using sippy cups as a pacifier or allowing kids to sip on them throughout the day unless its filled with water.
 Sprout sippy cups filled with milk, juice or juice drinks, allow sugar (even natural sources) to stay in the mouth longer and increase the risk of tooth decay.